Caltech-IPAC/jupyter_firefly_extensions/README.md

  - `jupyter server extension list` - show a list of server extensions
  - `jupyter lab extension list` - show a list of lab extensions
  - `jupyter lab` - run jupyter lab
  - `jlpm <any yarn command>` - JupyterLab-provided, locked version of the yarn

+    > Note: AVOID using `yarn <yarn command>` because it may use globally installed yarn, which can have a different version than jlpm (say, v1 instead of v3) causing package.json installation to break.

 ### To remove extension: